-The branch runs eight wheelchair adapted vehicles and the day could not commence without Transport Officers organising various runs, in order to bring the less able members into the Centre for the day.
+The branch runs four wheelchair adapted vehicles and the day could not commence without Transport Officers organising various runs, in order to bring the less able members into the Centre for the day.
 More volunteer drivers and escorts are always needed and welcomed.
 By the time people start arriving, tea coffee and biscuits are available, tables have already been set for lunches and the aromas of home cooking welcomes everyone.
 All thanks to a different group of volunteers working each day the Centre opens.

 The activities begin as soon as the members arrive.
 The physiotherapy suite is soon buzzing with members eager to book sessions on the tilt tables, pedal machines, standing frames, parallel bars or multi gym.
 Our hysiotherapists are under contract from a local company but all the assistants are volunteers.
 The hairdressing salon is always busy on Tuesdays and Thursdays with volunteers washing, cutting, setting and perming hair for any member wanting a ‘hairdo’.